Welcome to Apex’s European First Jump Course in Istria, Croatia and a course at the terminal wall in Italy, Mt. Brento!

 You can pay the remaining balance:

-● At the bridge (using cash or Traveler’s Checks)
+● In Croatia and/or Italy (using cash or Traveler’s Checks)

-● Prior to your arrival at the bridge, using PayPal (which incurs a 5% fee)
+● Prior to your arrival at the bridge, using Venmo

 ● Regretfully, we do not accept credit cards.

-Read the manual carefully, watch the video and practice your pack jobs.
-The more proficient you are when you arrive, the faster you will pick up the finer points at the course.
+Watch the packing video and practice your pack jobs.
+The more proficient you are when you arrive, the more readily you will pick up the finer points of a pack job at the course.
 (This also translates into making more actual jumps during the course if everyone is packing reasonably fast.)

-● In the afternoon we will begin the ground school and PowerPoint presentation which covers everything you need to know to jump this object safely: exits, possible malfunctions, canopy control, landings, weather conditions, gear checks and much more.
+● In the afternoon we will begin the ground school which covers everything you need to know to jump this object safely: pendulator exits, possible malfunctions, canopy control, landings, weather conditions, gear checks and much more.

 ● We pack.
 Each time we pack, you will be supervised in and instructed on the various packing methods that are used in BASE jumping.

 ● We will video debrief after every jump.

 ● We will jump all day, weather permitting.
 If there is bad weather, we will meet in the BASE House classroom for ground-school instruction.